 7. Get on TikTok Even if You’re B2B

-Your team may be concerned that they’ll get pushback from clients if you propose a video advertising strategy that includes (or prioritizes) TikTok.
+Your team may be concerned that they’ll get pushback from clients if you propose a video marketing strategy that includes (or prioritizes) TikTok.
 Perhaps your clients will say, “My grandson’s on TikTok.
-I don’t see why we need to be on a platform for kids!
+I don’t see why we need to be on a platform for kids as part of our video marketing strategy!
 That’s not my target audience.”
 Or maybe the pushback sounds like, “I get that TikTok would be great for B2C situations, but we’re a services B2B company.
-What good would it do for us?”
+What good would it do for us to get on board with these video marketing trends?”

 Turns out, audiences love to learn, and they love to be entertained–and they can scratch those itches by watching bite-sized videos on anything from decoding legalese to power washing patios.